Skills

 Teaching and Educational Outreach

 I am passionate about teaching people new things, especially about birds and nature, basic scientific knowledge, and advanced research.
-I have enjoyed 14 years of engaging with the public on various issues: 8 years of educating customers at Wild Birds Unlimited, and 6 years of teaching introductory science labs.
+I have enjoyed 17 years of engaging with the public on various issues: 8 years of educating customers at Wild Birds Unlimited, 6 years of teaching introductory science labs, and 3 years of conducting public outreach with the federal government.
 In addition, I have presented findings from my projects in a variety of professional venues — from attendees of the Texas Bluebird Society's 2014 Symposium — to graduate students and faculty members at Oklahoma State, Radford, Arkansas State, and Appalachian State University.

-I've served as a teaching assistant to the following labs at Texas State University and Arkansas State University:
+I've been a teaching assistant to the following labs at Texas State University and Arkansas State University:

 -